Teach2Breach/moonwalk/README.md

 1. **Accessing the Thread Environment Block (TEB)**:
    - Uses inline assembly to read the TEB pointer from the GS segment register (GS:[0x30])
    - Retrieves the stack base (GS:[0x08]) and stack limit (GS:[0x10]) from the TEB
+   - No API calls required

 2. **Stack Walking**:
    - Starts from the current stack pointer (RSP)
    - Walks up the stack looking for return addresses
-   - Checks each address for executable memory
-   - Uses VirtualQuery to validate memory regions
+   - Uses direct memory reads with exception handling instead of VirtualQuery
+   - Validates memory access through try/catch blocks

 3. **Module Identification**:
    - For each potential return address, checks if it points to executable memory